Dunwich, Queensland: Education

-Dunwich State School is a government primary (Prep-6) school for boys and girls at Bingle Road (27.4960°S 153.4041°E).
+Dunwich State School is a government primary (Prep–6) school for boys and girls at Bingle Road (27.4960°S 153.4041°E).
 In 2017, the school had an enrolment of 172 students with 14 teachers (11 full-time equivalent) and 14 non-teaching staff (9 full-time equivalent).
 In 2018, the school had an enrolment of 177 students with 15 teachers (12 full-time equivalent) and 15 non-teaching staff (10 full-time equivalent).
 The school includes a special education program.

-There is no secondary school in Dunwich.
+There are no secondary schools in Dunwich, nor on the island.
 The nearest government secondary school is Cleveland District State High School in Cleveland on mainland to the south-west.

 Transport

 There is no bridge to North Stradbroke Island.
 Vehicular ferries which cross Moreton Bay link the mainland with North Stradbroke Island dock at Dunwich.
 Mining companies have also extensive barge docking and loading facilities at Dunwich.

-Despite its name, Dunwich Aerodrome is approx 3 km south-east of the town of Dunwich in the locality of North Stradbroke Island (27.5189°S 153.4276°E).
+Dunwich Airport is a small aerodrome with the IATA code of SRR and ICAO code of YDUN.
+Despite its name, Dunwich Airport is approx 3 km south-east of the town of Dunwich in the locality of North Stradbroke Island (27.5189°S 153.4276°E).